Series Overview

 How it solves our problem

 DFS is commonly used for Cycle Detection.
-We want to avoid taking a series of task with Cyclic Dependencies.
-We we pick a task, we want to look into its dependencies and their own dependencies to see if there's no dependency on the "root" task.
+We want to avoid taking a series of tasks with Cyclic Dependencies.
+When we pick a task, we want to look into its dependencies and their own dependencies to see if there's isn't a dependency on the "root" task.

 Graphically: